NET WORTH: $1 billion, estimated

 BAY AREA COMMUNITY: The couple have supported a variety of organizations in the Bay Area community, including contributions to the local Boys & Girls Club, Child Advocates of Silicon Valley, and a couple of museums.

-LOOKING FORWARD: McNealy has been seeking both private and public funding to support the creation of additional curricula and tools for Curriki, but has said that finding support has been difficult.
+LOOKING FORWARD: McNealy has been seeking both private and public funding to support the creation of additional curricula and tools for Curriki, but he has said that finding support has been difficult.

 The Bunker Foundation